sshshao/sshshao.github.io/projects.md

 ![screenshot](../images/rvme_sc.png "Regio Vinco Map Editor")

-This software is the first "big" project with 3000+ lines of code I have done, and which I learned the whole process of releasing a software， from software design to beta test and review.
+This software is the first "big" project with 3000+ lines of code I have done, and which I learned the whole process of releasing a software, from software design to beta test and review.

 ### Memory Allocator